First-order (coarse) correlated equilibria in non-concave games: Introduction

 Another approach has been to establish the computational complexity of \emph{local} notions of equilibria.
 This has attracted attention especially in the setting non-concave games, where the existence of Nash equilibria is no longer guaranteed, due to the success of recent practical advances in machine learning via embracing non-convexity \cite{daskalakis2021non}.
 However, approximate minmax optimisation is yet again \emph{PPAD}-complete \cite{daskalakis2021complexity}.
-As a consequence, unless \emph{PPAD} $\subseteq$ \emph{FP}, a tractably approximable local equilibrium concept for non-concave games with compact \& convex action sets must necessarily be \emph{coarser}.
+As a consequence, unless \emph{PPAD} $\subseteq$ \emph{FP}, a tractably approximable local equilibrium concept for non-concave games with compact \& convex action sets must necessarily be \emph{correlated}.
 Towards this end, \cite{hazan2017efficient,hallak2021regret} define a notion of regret that is based on a sliding average of players' payoff functions.
-Meanwhile, a recent proposal by \cite{cai2024on} has been to define a local correlated equilibrium, a distribution over action profiles and a set of local deviations such that, approximately, no player may significantly improve their payoffs when they deviate locally pointwise in the support of the distribution.
-They are then able to show for two classes of local deviations, such an approximate local correlated equilibrium is tractably computable.
+Meanwhile, a recent proposal\footnote{The nomenclature is from an earlier version of their paper, which we preserve.} by \cite{cai2024on} has been to define a local correlated equilibrium, a distribution over action profiles and a set of local deviations such that, approximately, no player may significantly improve their payoffs when they deviate locally pointwise in the support of the distribution.
+They are then able to show for two classes of local deviations with respect to which the time-average outcomes of projected gradient ascent provides an approximate local correlated equilibrium.

 Our goal in this paper is then to address the question of an equilibrium concept which is (1) also valid for non-concave games, (2) is stronger than coarse correlated equilibria for normal form games, (3) is tractable to approximate, and (4) admits a suitable extension of the usual primal-dual framework for bounding the expectation of quantities over the set of coarse correlated equilibria.
 The latter necessitates not only a distribution of play, but also incentive constraints which are specified only depending on the resulting distribution and not its time-ordered history.
-We remark that framework of \cite{hazan2017efficient} falls short in the latter aspect when the cyclic behaviour of projected gradient ascent results in a non-vanishing regret bound.
+We remark that the framework of \cite{hazan2017efficient} falls short in the latter aspect when the cyclic behaviour of projected gradient ascent results in a non-vanishing regret bound.
 We thus turn our attention to generalising the work of \cite{cai2024on} on a local notion of $\Phi$-equilibrium \cite{greenwald2003general}.

 Strikingly, in doing so, we demonstrate the intrinsic link between such local notions of coarse equilibria and the dynamical systems perspective on learning in games.
 In particular, the two local notions of $\Phi$-equilibria defined in \cite{cai2024on} are subclasses of what we dub \emph{local coarse correlated equilibria}, distribution of plays such that agents \emph{in aggregate} do not have any strict incentive for infinitesimal changes of the support of the distribution along \emph{any gradient field} over the set of action profiles.
 The history of play induced by online (projected) gradient ascent then approximates such an equilibrium, by virtue that it approximates a time-invariant distribution for the game's gradient dynamics.
 Extending the usual primal-dual scheme for price of anarchy bounds then reveals that any dual proof of performance bounds is necessarily of the form of a \emph{``generalised''} Lyapunov function for the quantity whose expectation is to be bounded.
 The usual LP framework for coarse correlated equilibria is in fact contained in this approach, its dual optimal solutions corresponding to a \emph{``best-fit''} quadratic Lyapunov function.